Sanford R. Wilbur, March 15, 2004, Phone Interview by Mark Madison

 mostly concerned about inholdings in Los Padres.
 They had a list of 9 inholdings they

-wanted to protect from oil drilling etc. Rocovery plan recommended buying Hopper
+wanted to protect from oil drilling etc. Recovery plan recommended buying Hopper

 Ranch.
-Big one they proposed buying Tahone Ranch felt condor survival depended on
+Big one they proposed buying Tejon Ranch felt condor survival depended on

 buying this.
-Tahone Ranch is combination of 3 Spanish land grants take in all of
+Tejon Ranch is combination of 3 Spanish land grants take in all of

 on floor.
 Hillsides were used for cattle ranching and completely locked up.
 Would have